Afanami/henngeChallenge/IMPROVEMENTS.md

 Similarly to the desktop UI, the list of recipients could be reduced to display just **You + additional recipients indicator** so there is less clutter and the interface is made more minimalistic for a sleeker look.

+Similarly to the desktop UI, the **attachments icon** could be replaced with the actual email attachments and appened at the bottom of the email row.
+This would allow the user to view attachments without necessarily having to go into the email as well as get a better understanding of the email through it's attachments.

+## General Improvements

+Please note this code is far from complete and is only a bare minimum to enable the representation of the mock UIs.
+If you would like to discuss how I would further improve the code itself feel free to ask!